Effects of air pollution in early life on infant and maternal health|

 Summary of Recent Activities:

-As of September 2019, the research team continued data collection and have started to analyse some of the samples.
+As of June 2020, the research team completed data collection and are working on statistical analyses.
 Data collection comprised of measuring of air pollution by mobile campaign and smoking exposure by passive nicotine sampler.
-The outdoor air pollution measurements have been completed and were sent for analysis to Berkeley, California.
-The study has enrolled 413 pregnant women subjects.
-Preliminary analysis for the first 100 samples of vaginal swabs showed 40% positivity for Group A beta haemolytic streptococcus (GABHS) by PCR.
 Health outcome measurements on the study subjects are ongoing and include: maternal obstetric data, pregnancy induced hypertension, nutritional analysis, blood test, maternal lung function, ultrasound to assess foetal growth (foetal-maternal obstetric), hair and nail sampling, vaginal swab sampling, placental and blood cord sampling (only if mothers consented) and birth outcomes.
 Health outcome measurements on the infants include: growth, infection episodes, lung function, and cardiovascular outcomes.
+Follow-up on infant outcomes is being conducted via WhatsApp during the COVID-19 pandemic.
 The PEER project has been able to build capacity of early career researchers by engaging one Indonesian Utrecht University based PhD student and one PhD student from the Faculty of Public Health, University of Indonesia.
 The University of Indonesia student has started to collect data on an additional measurement of infant developmental status at the age of 6 months.
 The research team has engaged in multiple collaborations with the PEER project.
 A collaboration with the Eijkman Institute of Molecular Biology, Jakarta allows for biological sample storage and analyses.
 The team plans to collaborate with the Province Laboratory to analyse the biological samples (hair/nail) collected for nicotine content and is currently exploring the possibility to obtain saliva samples to assess mucosal immunity in collaboration with the University Medical Centre Utrecht, the Netherlands.
-To promote our research activities, the project still maintain a website (www.icare-life.org).
+To promote our research activities, the project maintains a website (www.icare-life.org).